 It was through his relations with the great powers of Europe that Roosevelt gave the American people a new understanding of their country's growing role in world affairs.
 Still more important was the fact that these relations caused Roosevelt to enunciate a policy that would come to be known as the "Roosevelt Corollary" to the Monroe Doctrine.
 Roosevelt declared, "we cannot afford to let Europe get a foothold in our backyard, so we'll have to act as policemen for the West."
 The policy received its first test when Venezuela lapsed in its financial obligation to Great Britain and Germany.
 Both Germany and Great Britain sent warships to force Venezuela to make payment.
 Roosevelt was willing to see that Venezuela paid her debts, but he could not allow an American nation to be threatened.
 The enforcement of Roosevelt Corollary forced the warships to withdraw and permitted Roosevelt to act as arbitrator for the dispute.

 Two weeks after taking office, President Roosevelt directed his cabinet to begin an intensive study of a canal that would link the Atlantic and Pacific Oceans.
 The canal was to be constructed somewhere in Central America.
 For years Roosevelt had believed a canal was necessary to American security as well as to the economic development of America.
 Throughout most of the 1800's Nicaragua was the chief center of efforts to build such a canal because a large lake was located in the center of the country.
 In 1899 Congress authorized a Commission to survey possible canal routes.
 A Nicaraguan route was recommended but turned down.
-In 1902, Congress gave Roosevelt permission to accept the French offer to purchase the rights to a canal through Panama, but only if Columbia would be willing to give the United States permanent use of the canal.
+In 1902, Congress gave Roosevelt permission to accept the French offer to purchase the rights to a canal through Panama, but only if Colombia would be willing to give the United States permanent use of the canal.
 Agreement could not be reached between the Colombian legislature and the United States over financial remuneration.

 By 1903 prospects for a canal seemed especially dim.
-Then in November of that year Panamanian rebels, prodded by French and American offers of help, declared independence from Columbia.
+Then in November of that year Panamanian rebels, prodded by French and American offers of help, declared independence from Colombia.
 Three days later the United States recognized the Republic of Panama and the dream of an isthmian canal became a reality.
 In 1906, Roosevelt became the first president to travel outside of the United States while in office.
 He journeyed to Panama to inspect the progress and even worked a steam shovel to dig part of the canal.
 The official opening of the canal occurred on August 15, 1914, over five years after TR had left office.

 During his first administration Roosevelt made notable contributions to conservation.
 He told congress that, "the forest and water problems are perhaps the most vital internal problems of the United States."
 He added more than 125 million acres to our national forests and persuaded congress to pass the Reclamation Act of 1902.
 Fifty-one bird sanctuaries were also established during his presidency.